Welcome to the 2019 Kettle Moraine Press Association Summer Journalism Workshop: Tales as Old as Time. This year's SJW will take place July 21-24.

 Everyone must attend all classroom and workshop activities.
 Attendance will be taken regularly, and absentees will be reported to the director.
 Review the basic program so that you will know where you are to be, how to get there, and when you are to be there.
 A complete schedule with class and room assignments will be included in your packet, which you will receive at check-in.
 Bring materials to all sessions; remember pens and pencils, too.
 Class assignments are given for a purpose.
 All participants will complete such assignments according to specific deadlines.
 The staff and counselors are there to help.
 If you have questions or need some additional help, just ask!

-All meals will be served at a university dining hall, either Cobeen Hall or Schroeder Hall.
-Campers will be provided with this information upon their arrival.
-Your food card must be presented for each meal.
+Breakfast and lunch will be served at a university dining hall, The Commons, with the exception of the date of your arrival; you will be on your own for lunch on Sunday, but you will be going with your KEMPA Kamp to a location on campus.
 Meals will be taken at the times scheduled for our workshop participants.
 Remember, there are more people on the campus than just the SJW participants.

 Your name badge must be worn at all times for identification on campus.
-Not only will this help us recognize workshoppers, but also it will aid us in identifying unauthorized people in the area.
-If you lose your badge, please see the workshop director for a new one.
+Not only will this help us recognize KEMPA Kampers, but it will also aid us in identifying unauthorized people in the area.
+If you lose your badge, then please see the workshop director for a new one.

 The University furnishes a bed and mattress, mattress cover, drapes, dresser, mirror, desk and chair, wastebaskets, bookshelves, closet space, desk lamp, wall lamp and smoke detector.
 Bed linens and pillows are not included.